 During the day, services run every 30 minutes from either 7th Circle (close to the airport), Tarbarbour (north of the city), Al-Wedhat (south of the city) or Abdali to Aqaba.
-The Abdali pick up location is closest to downtown if you’ll be visiting and staying in Amman before traveling south.
+The Abdali pick-up location is closest to downtown if you’ll be visiting and staying in Amman before travelling south.

 Flying from Amman to Aqaba

 If the idea of a 4-hour bus journey with the kids feels slightly terrifying with the kids, not to fear!